d3kad3nt/rsnapshot-parser/README.md

 ## Modules

-Currently, only 2 modules exist, but it is easy to add new modules.
+There are currently 4 output modules and it is easy to add more.
+The modules are: Email, File, Stdout and Gotify

+### Email
+This module can send emails to defined address.
+It can communicate per SSL/TLS and StartTLS with the email server The E-Mail can contain content from all Text Providers

-### Text
+### File
-This module outputs plain text either to a file or the terminal.
+This module outputs plain text to a file that is defined in the config.

-The text contains different infos about the backup like the number of files that were changed, or the time of the backup (if configured)
+The File can contain content from all Text Providers

+### Stdout
+This module outputs plain text to stdout.
+This is the only output to stdout by this script.
+The Output can contain content from all Text Providers

 ### Gotify
 This module outputs a short message to a gotify server if the backup was successful or not.